ingen-lab/Ruth/README.md

 # Ruth
-Project Ruth - an Open Source Mesh Avatar  by Shin Ingen
+Project Ruth 2.0 - an Open Source Mesh Avatar by Shin Ingen.

+Ruth 2.0 is a low-poly mesh body,  and is specifically designed for Opensimulator.
+She is built to use standard SL UV maps using a scratch-built mesh body.